flybywiresim/docs/docs/start/perf-tips.md

     You will then need to go into `Program Settings`, choose Microsoft Flight Simulator and change it to `Max Performance` as detailed above.

     This is important, as having it set to Max Performance globally will force your GPU to stay at its max clock speed causing excess heat and power draw, even at idle.
 It is okay to have this setting in the `Program Settings` tab as we want the GPU to run at its highest clock speed for maximum performance when actually running the game.

+---

+##Microsoft Flight Simulator

+Up to you

+Settings and how they affect performance